MKuranowski/pyroutelib3/docs/source/index.rst

 pyroutelib3 uses `semantic versioning <https://semver.org/>`_.
 Always specify dependencies on this library with a constraint on the major revision, e.g. ``pyroutelib3 ~= 2.0.0``.

+Note that version 1 of this library is incompatible with version 2.

 Features